Bearsampp/modules-untouched/README.md

 ## SVN

 Rebuild required, only available as setup executable.<br />
-Installed on a computer by selecting SVNSERVE component and rebuilded.
+Installed on a computer by selecting SVNSERVE component and rebuilt.

 * http://www.collab.net/downloads/subversion